GrumpyMonk26/note-app/README.md

 #### Project description

-##### This project involves creating a note-taking app with a sleek and modern button design.
-Upon clicking the button, a new note can be created and edited as needed.
-Double-clicking a note prompts the user to confirm deletion, and notes are saved via browser local storage to persist even after page refresh.
-This project covers saving and retrieving notes using JavaScript and designing a stylish and modern glassy interface with CSS.
+##### In this project, we will develop a stylish and modern note-taking app with a sleek button design.
+By clicking the button, users can create new notes and edit them as required.
+To ensure user-friendly functionality, double-clicking a note will prompt a confirmation dialogue before deleting it.
+Furthermore, notes will be saved using browser local storage, allowing them to persist even after refreshing the page.
+This project encompasses the implementation of JavaScript to save and retrieve notes, as well as the creation of a visually appealing glassy interface using CSS.

 ###### Live Demo - https://gm-note-app.netlify.app/